 There are three major factors that go into the cost of your permanent life insurance policy:

-How much coverage you are needing
+- How much coverage you need

 A permanent life insurance policy is less expensive when you are young and healthy.
 The lower premiums will go up the older you get.
 With a whole life permanent policy product, your premiums can be “locked in” and will remain the same for the entirety of the policy.

 With a universal life policy, the premiums can be altered and is part of the flexible nature of a universal plan.
 An independent insurance agent can help find exact quotes for permanent life insurance in your area.

-Comparing Permanent Life Insurance Quotes
+Permanent Life Insurance FAQ

-The Benefits Of an Independent Insurance Agent
+The Benefits of an Independent Insurance Agent